Mobile Users Scroll Down for Editing and Coaching Service Information.

 “Write it Right” featuring author, Rhonda McKnight, is an intensive workshop designed around the three essential building blocks of fiction (who, why, and why not of conflict), character development, dialogue, story structure, rewriting and self-editing.
 Students learn how to use the combination of critical story elements, structure and editing to create strong plots and compelling characters and great pacing.
 The other critical elements of fiction (setting, structure, theme, etc.) will also be introduced.

 What qualifies me to teach you writing?
 Several things, but the number one is that I love writing and I love teaching.
 I'm a bit of a dream chaser, so I get it...you are gifted and you want to see your dream of holding your novel in your hands come true.
-I used to be you.
-Or you are a published author and you know you need some help with craft.
+I used to be you; or you are a published author and you know you need to improve your craft.
 Continuing education is critical to the success of a writer's longevity in this business.
 Readers expect and deserve the best.
 I applaud you for caring about your career.
 I know I can help you to become a better writer.
 See the About Rhonda page for my experience publishing other authors.

 I have several award winning novels under my belt, most notably my 2015 Emma Award for Unbreak My Heart, nine years of free-lance editing experience, a master's degree in adult education, and 19 years of career experience training and providing coaching services for state government.
 I told you I enjoyed teaching.